jochen777/jWebForm/README.md

 # jWebForm

 HTML forms in Java made easy.
+Independent of Web-Frameworks.

 (Please be aware, that this is beta software.
 API can still change in a greater detail.
 Wait for the version 1.0.0 to adapt it.)